b9org/b9/docs/BuildARuntime.md

 The `generateCode` function takes a `functionIndex` as it's only parameter.
 It start's by accessing the current function using `virtualMachine_.getFunction(functionIndex)`.
 Recall that `getFunction()` is part of the `VirtualMachine` class, and it uses the function index to access a `FunctionDef` in the Module's function vector.
 We store it's return value in the function pointer `*function`.

-The `rc` value is the return code of the program, and will return 0 on success.
+The `rc` value is the return code of `compilerMethodBuilder`, and will return 0 on success.

-The return value is simply a pointer to a uint8_t, which serves as the entry point into our Jitted function.
+The return value is simply a pointer to our newly Jitted function.

 `generateCode` is currently only called by the VM function `generateAllCode`,  because thus far we've only implemented the ability to JIT compile either everything or nothing.

-### JIT Features
+### Advanced JIT Features

-Currently, we've implemented 3 configurable JIT optimizations.
+Currently, we've implemented 3 configurable advanced JIT features.
 Direct call, Pass Param, and Lazy VM State.

 Direct call allows us to check whether or not the function we are calling has been JIT compiled, and then jump directly to the JITed function, bypassing the interpreter.